HallLab/clarite-python/docs/source/usage.rst

 Structure
 #########

-Clarite consists of several convenience functions and a Pandas DataFrame Accessor.
+Clarite consists of several functions and classes, including a Pandas DataFrame Accessor.
 The DataFrame Accessor adds methods to DataFrame objects under a `clarite` namespace:

 .. code-block:: python